DiscordMix/Mix/README.md

 		context.ok("Hello world!");
 	},

-	// Whether the command can execute in the current state canExecute(context) {
-		return true;
-	},

 	// Information about the command
 	meta: {
 		name: "hello", // The name of the command
-		description: "Hello world", // The description of the command
+		desc: "Hello world", // The description of the command
-		accessLevel: AccessLevelType.Member, // Who can issue this command
+		authLevel: AccessLevelType.Member, // Who can issue this command
-		aliases: [], // Aliases of this command
-		args: {},
-		category: CommandCategoryType.Utility, // The category of the command
+		category: CommandCategoryType.Utility, // The category of the command }
-		enabled: true // Whether this command is enabled and can be executed }
 };
 ```